zopefoundation/zc.zlibstorage/src/zc/zlibstorage/README.txt

    Compress the given data if:

    - it is a string more than 20 characters in length,
-   - it doesn't start with the compressed-record marker, ``'.z'``, and
+   - it doesn't start with the compressed-record marker, ``b'.z'``, and
    - the compressed size is less the original.

    The compressed (or original) data are returned.